 What is Basic HTTP Auth

 Because the password can be read from the request, it is not secure when used over a plain HTTP connection.
-However, it is still good enough if executed over an encrypted HTTPS link.

 A classic, two-request Basic HTTP Auth exchange goes like this:

 1 A client calls a server with a web request.

 POST http://127.0.0.1:7080/SelfTest/ForwardAuth HTTP/1.1 Content-Type: text/xml;charset=UTF-8 Content-Length: 44 Host: 127.0.0.1:7080 <HelloKitty> <Data>123</Data> </HelloKitty>